padilla-lab/Padilla-Lab-Website/_pages/join.md

 We have **three years of funding** available for a postdoc to start as early as **September 2026**.
 Strong candidates have a PhD (or will defend soon) in chemistry, chemical/biomedical engineering, materials science, biophysics, or a related field, and a track record of high-impact research and publications.
 Backgrounds in chemical synthesis, nucleic acid delivery, solution biophysics (SAXS/SANS, AF4-MALS, AUC), immune engineering, and cell engineering are especially relevant, but we value scientific range over an exact match.

 **Graduate students.**
-Prospective and current PhD students in Materials Science & Engineering and other PhD programs are welcome to reach out about rotations and projects.
-Tell us what problems you want to work on.
-Applicants are strongly encouraged to apply for the [Chemistry/Biology Interface (CBI) Training Program](https://chemh-cbi.stanford.edu/).
+Prospective and current PhD students in Materials Science & Engineering and other Stanford PhD programs are welcome to reach out about rotations and projects — tell us what problems you want to work on.

+A note on how joining works: students come into the lab through Stanford's admissions, not by direct match.
+You'll first need to be admitted to a Stanford PhD program, then contact us once you're here — so the strongest first step is applying to the program that best fits your interests.
+Once admitted, we strongly encourage incoming students to apply to the [Chemistry/Biology Interface (CBI) Training Program](https://chemh-cbi.stanford.edu/), which supports interdisciplinary trainees across chemistry, engineering, and the biosciences.

 **Undergraduate researchers.**
-We are not currently accepting undergraduate researchers at this point.
+Undergraduates are welcome to contact the lab beginning in 2027.

 ---